 Timekeepers Square has scooped the Urban Regeneration Award at this year's Brick Awards.

-draws on the proportion and massing characteristics of local Georgian terraced houses.
-High quality design and material is evident throughout and the choice of brick effective regarding colour and texture in
+"The uncompromisingly modern design draws on the proportion and massing characteristics of local Georgian terraced houses.
+High quality design and material is evident throughout and the choice of brick effective regarding colour and texture in particular.

 This year a record of 324 entries were submitted across 14 categories, with 85 projects making the final shortlist.